 - Due to the nature of the lens, the incident light rays either converges or diverges after passing through it.
 Thus, the concave lens is also known as a diverging lens while the convex lens is known as a converging lens.

 - These two lenses are also differentiated on the basis of shape possessed by them.
-A concave lens exhibits a cave-like structure from outside as it has a thinner middle portion and thick edges.
-However, in the convex lens, the edges are comparatively thinner than the centre of the lens.
+A concave lens exhibits a cave-like structure from the outside as it has a thinner middle portion and thick edges.
+However, in the convex lens, the edges are comparatively thinner than the center of the lens.

 - The polarity of the focal length is negative in the case of the concave lens while it is positive for a convex lens.
 Due to this the diverging lens sometimes referred as a negative lens while the converging one is referred as a positive lens.

 - The image from a concave lens is always virtual and erect.
 While the real and inverted image is formed from a convex lens.
-However, in case the object is very near to the lens then the resultant image is virtual, erect and magnified.
+However, in case the object is very near to the lens then the resultant image is virtual, erect, and magnified.

 - Lenses are used for the correction of issues related to vision.
 The concave lenses are used to cure myopia while the convex lens corrects hypermetropia.

-- Convex lenses hold magnifying abilities thus are generally used in lens of microscope and telescope, also, the human eye lens is concave in nature.
+- Convex lenses hold magnifying abilities thus are generally used in the lens of microscope and telescope, also, the human eye lens is concave in nature.
 But, a convex lens is used in lasers, flashlights of vehicles as well as peepholes of doors.

-- In case of a concave lens, the body or object near it appears to be present at distant and is smaller than the actual one.
+- In the case of a concave lens, the body or object near it appears to be present at distant and is smaller than the actual one.
 However, when a body is present in front of a convex lens then it appears in a way that it is present nearer and is of larger dimensions than the original body.